phetsims/a11y-research/issue-templates/description-design-template.md

 ### Static State Descriptions (Play Area)
 - [ ] Sim-specific H3's for sim objects (or none for this sim)
-- [ ] Interactions are accessible (i.e., names, keyboard accessible)
+- [ ] Interactions are accessible (i.e., have accessible names, keyboard accessible)
 - [ ] Help text for interactive objects

 ### Static Descriptions (Control Area)